diegojperez06/BikeStores-Dashboard/README.md

 ### Querying desired data in SQL
 ---

-1. Loaded datasset to newly created folder for this project in SQL Managment Studios
+1. Loaded dataset to newly created folder for this project in SQL Managment Studios

     i.
 Dataset consits of multiple tables with customer, product and sales information.